Extra Curricular: Tips for Shooting Underwater Images

 It was of course a film camera, way back then in the Archean time of analog photography.
 As a landscape photographer I enjoy capturing underwater landscapes just like I do terrigenous landscapes.
 Be part of the fund also involves capturing the myriad of lifeforms that are readily available to quiet the patient divers including thousands of species of fish, coral, sponges and sea worms.
 The underwater world is very different from our subarea world, and therefore constantly fascinating.

-Q: What kind of equipment do you need to take effective underwater photographs?
+Q: What kind of underwater photography equipment do you need to take effective photographs?

 These camera housings typically have snap-on diffusion filters that allow camera users to make good use of their built-in flashes while avoiding two-hot spots.
 You can, of course, spend thousands of dollars on custom housings for larger cameras, but as is normal in photography, the most important part of the photograph is your composition your lighting and your patience.
 All the photographs you see here were shot with a very affordable, G16 Canon (~ $650 new) housed inside of a standard Canon underwater housing (~ $250 new).
 Note the G16 in its standard housing are no longer in production, but similar newer models exist.
 (See photo provided.)

-Q: What are the challenges of underwater photography and how do you overcome them?
+Q: What are the challenges in photographing underwater?
+What are you underwater photography tips to overcome them?

 There are several challenges that are specific to underwater photography, the most obvious of which is the dramatically different color balance/white balance that exists.
 Hydrogen bonds between water molecules are very efficient at absorbing longer wavelengths (reds and and oranges) of light, which is why most underwater pictures have distinctive blue, blue green, and even purple color casts.